 However, they could still send out occasional emails with tips on how to avoid common home repair issues.
 If the content is valuable, customers may remain on the list and even share the emails with others.

-Mentioned earlier as a part of reputation management, reviews can be a channel of their own.
-Customer reviews for service providers is a growing industry.
+As mentioned earlier as a part of reputation management, reviews can be a channel of their own.
+Customer reviews for service providers are a growing industry.
 Customers can leave reviews on Facebook, Yelp, Google, and a variety of other sites.

 *86% of people would pay more for services from a company with higher ratings and reviews